SMCR - a practical workshop

 With SMCR due to start on 9th December for all solo regulated intermediary firms this event will focus on ensuring that you’ve got it right!

-The event will focus on your progress to date for implementation (have you identified your Senior Managers and Certified staff correctly and drawn up appropriate Statements of Responsibilities, etc?) and the speakers are happy to take questions (ideally submitted in advance) to do with your own firm’s specific issues.
+The speakers will focus on your plans for implementation (have you identified your Senior Managers and Certified staff correctly and drawn up appropriate Statements of Responsibilities, etc?) and are happy to take questions (ideally submitted in advance) to do with your own firm’s specific issues.

 By the end of this event delegate will have gained an insight into: